Yashi-tech-ai/Number-Guess/README.md

 - The computer selects a number between a fixed range (e.g., 1 to 100)
 - You keep guessing until you get it right!
 - Hints like "Too high!" or "Too low!" guide you.

+ps >> 💬 I'm still learning!
+Feedback or suggestions are always welcome. :)